Entropicsky/mycursorrules/global.md

 - Create tagged releases at significant project milestones.
 - Document the latest stable checkpoint in `agentnotes.md` to facilitate rapid recovery if needed.
 - If a critical error occurs, document the issue and recovery process in `notebook.md`.

+### Other notes
+**"No Apologies"**: Never use apologies.
+**"No Whitespace Suggestions"**: Don't suggest whitespace changes.
+**"No Summaries"**: Do not provide unnecessary summaries of changes made.
+Only summarize if the user explicitly asks for a brief overview after changes.
+**"No Unnecessary Confirmations"**: Don't ask for confirmation of information already provided in the context.
+**"Preserve Existing Code"**: Don't remove unrelated code or functionalities.
+Pay attention to preserving existing structures.
+**"No Implementation Checks"**: Don't ask the user to verify implementations that are visible in the provided context.
+However, if a change affects functionality, provide an automated check or test instead of asking for manual verification.
+**"No Unnecessary Updates"**: Don't suggest updates or changes to files when there are no actual modifications needed.
+**"Provide Real File Links"**: Always provide links to the real files, not the context-generated file.
+**"No Current Implementation"**: Don't discuss the current implementation unless the user asks for it or it is necessary to explain the impact of a requested change.
+**"Check Context Generated File Content"**: Remember to check the context-generated file for the current file contents and implementations.
+**"Use Explicit Variable Names"**: Prefer descriptive, explicit variable names over short, ambiguous ones to enhance code readability.
+**"Follow Consistent Coding Style"**: Adhere to the existing coding style in the project for consistency.
+**"Prioritize Performance"**: When suggesting changes, consider code performance where applicable.
+**"Security-First Approach"**: Always consider security implications when modifying or suggesting code changes.
+**"Test Coverage"**: Suggest or include appropriate unit tests for new or modified code.
+**"Error Handling"**: Implement robust error handling and logging where necessary.
+**"Modular Design"**: Encourage modular design principles to improve code maintainability and reusability.
+**"Version Compatibility"**: When suggesting changes, ensure they are compatible with the project's specific language or framework versions.
+If a version conflict arises, suggest an alternative.
+**"Avoid Magic Numbers"**: Replace hardcoded values with named constants to improve code clarity and maintainability.
+**"Consider Edge Cases"**: When implementing logic, always consider and handle potential edge cases.
+**"Use Assertions"**: Include assertions wherever possible to validate assumptions and catch potential errors early.